-When they primarily afflict the wrists, hands, and forearms, these injuries are called carpal tunnel syndrome—the bane of office workers who spend their days in front of computer terminals.
-Many other parts of the body are susceptible to injury when used repeatedly to perform motions beyond the specifications for which nature designed them.
-Our bodies were simply not made to withstand the demands of making the same motion thousands of times in a short time period—especially if we don’t want to.
-A recent study found that employees who were dissatisfied with their jobs were most likely to develop repetitive stress injuries.
+The most common form of repetive stress injury, which primarily afflicts the wrists, hands, and forearms, is called carpal tunnel syndrome—the bane of office workers who spend their days in front of computer terminals.
+Other parts of the body are also susceptible to injury when used repeatedly to perform motions beyond the specifications for which nature designed them.
+Our bodies were simply not made to withstand the demands of making the same motion thousands of times in a short time period.

-An illness becomes an occupational illness—and is covered under the workers’ compensation system—when the nature of a job increases the worker’s chances of suffering from that disease.
+An illness can become an occupational illness—and be covered under the workers’ compensation system—when a worker becomes sick and the nature of the worker's job increases the worker’s chances of suffering from that disease.
 In fact, in some states, certain illnesses (such as heart attacks and hernias) are presumed to be covered for high-stress jobs such as police work and firefighting.
 There must, however, be a clear connection between the job and the illness.
-Also, in examining a claim, investigators will look into nonwork factors—such as diet, exercise, smoking and drinking habits, and hobbies—that may affect or aggravate a particular condition.
+Another example of occupational illness or disease is mesothelimoma or asbestosis caused by exposure to asbestos over many years.

 Dependents of a worker—usually a spouse, children, or other family members—who is killed on the job or die as a result of a work injury or illness are almost always eligible to collect workers’ compensation benefits.